-The assessor of each local tax collecting unit in which a hydroponics production facility or an aquaculture production facility was located would have to determine annually as of December 31 the value and taxable value of each facility.
+The assessor of each local tax collecting unit in which an eligible hydroponics production facility or an eligible aquaculture production facility was located would have to determine annually as of December 31 the value and taxable value of each eligible facility.

-The hydroponics and aquaculture production facilities specific tax would be levied upon the owner of every hydroponics production facility or aquaculture production facility.
+The eligible hydroponics and eligible aquaculture production facilities specific tax would be levied upon the owner of every eligible hydroponics production facility or eligible aquaculture production facility.
 The amount of the specific tax would have to be determined as follows: